-Insurance contract liabilities for property and casualty reinsurance written by LRG, a subsidiary of Canada Life, are determined using accepted actuarial practices for property and casualty insurers in Canada.
+Insurance contract liabilities for property and casualty reinsurance written by entities within the Capital and Risk Solutions business unit are determined using accepted actuarial practices for property and casualty insurers in Canada.
 The insurance contract liabilities are based on cession statements provided by ceding companies.
 In addition, insurance contract liabilities also include an amount for incurred but not reported losses which may differ significantly from the ultimate loss development.
 The estimates and underlying methodology are continually reviewed and updated, and adjustments to estimates are reflected in earnings.
-LRG analyzes the emergence of claims experience against expected assumptions for each reinsurance contract separately and at the portfolio level.
+Capital and Risk Solutions analyzes the emergence of claims experience against expected assumptions for each reinsurance contract separately and at the portfolio level.
 If necessary, a more in-depth analysis is undertaken of the cedant experience.